-Total credit hours required for Certificate- 16

-The student must have a cumulative grade point average of at least 2.0.
+Total Credit Hours Acquired: Total credit hours required for Certificate- 16 Cumulative GPA: The student must have a cumulative grade point average of at least 2 2.0.
 A minimum of 15 semester hours must be earned at NMJC.
-The remainder may be acceptable transfer credits.
+The rem ainder may be acceptable transfer credits.
 Transitional and / or developmental courses do not fulfill any of the above requirements.

-Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record.

-Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.

-Instructor Certificate - 30 Hours

-NEW MEXICO JUNIOR COLLEGE COSMETOLOGY INSTRUCTOR CERTIFICATE

-CERTIFICATE REQUIREMENTS - 30 Credit Hours

-COURSE TITLE CREDITS SEMESTER GRADE

-COSM 232 Testing and Student Evaluation 2

-COSM 273 Instructor Clinic 3

-COSM 223 Course Development & Lesson Planning 3

-COSM227 Theory Teaching & Classroom Management 7

-COSM 253 Instructor Theory 3

-COSM 247A Laboratory Supervision 7

-COSM 263 Teaching Methods 3

-COSM 262 Teaching Aids 2

-Total credit hours required for Cosmetology Instruction Certificate: 30

-The student must have a cumulative grade point average of at least 2.0.

-A minimum of 15 semester hours must be earned at NMJC.
-The remainder may be acceptable transfer credits.

-Transitional and / or developmental courses do not fulfill any of the above requirements.

-Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record.

-Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.
+Students will not be permitted to graduate if they have unresolved in complete (I) grades on their academic record.
+Although college officials will provide assistance, it is the final respon sibility of the student to check all phases of his or her degree completion.

-Associate of Applied Science - Barbering - 60 credit hours NEW MEXICO JUNIOR COLLEGE in BARBERING